graphql/graphql-spec/spec/Section 3 -- Type System.md

 }
 ```

-to indicate that the argument is null.
-Instead, an argument would be null only
+to indicate that the argument is {null}.
+Instead, an argument would be {null}
-if it is omitted:
+only if it is omitted:

 ```graphql
 {